 Car crashes are a leading cause of death for children ages 1 to 13.
 In fact, more than 70 percent of child car seats are improperly installed, leaving our youngest passengers with little protection in a Michigan auto accident.

-Many child passenger deaths and injuries can be prevented by the proper use of car and booster seats, as well as the use of seat belts for older child passengers.
+Many child passenger deaths and car accident injuries in Michigan can be prevented by the proper use of car and booster seats, as well as the use of seat belts for older child passengers.
 Studies show that properly restrained children have a more than 50 percent greater chance of surviving a car crash.

 Child Passenger Rules

 The rules in Michigan for keeping child passengers safe can be a bit confusing.
 Here are the basics.

 - Children ages 4 and younger must be in a car seat that’s installed in the back seat.

 - If there is no back seat or the back seat is being used by other children under 4, a child may ride rear-facing in the front seat, as long as the airbag is turned off.

 - A child must be in a rear-facing car seat in the back seat from birth until age 2, and a forward-facing car seat in the back seat from ages 2-4.